isaacullah/isaacullah.github.io/_pages/Web3D_pipelines.md

 ### Code notes

 The code for each embedded 3D model view appears directly below each viewer.
-The /<model-viewer/> script needs to be loaded first, and that code appears here.
+The \<model-viewer\> script needs to be loaded first, and that code appears here.

     <!-- Import the model viewer script and set viewport size -->
     <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js"></script>